 If your favorite jeans were a dessert topping, this would be it.
 Also known as hundreds and thousands or sugar strands, these classic sprinkles come in single colors, good ol’ chocolate or rainbow mixes and are the go-to choice for topping ice cream or donuts and baking into cookies.
 Made by extruding colored dough and chopping it up into small bits, they have a distinctive bite that contrasts beautifully with soft icings and poured glazes.

+Sparkling sugar is a fine, sand-like grain that reflects light and comes in a dazzling variety of colors.
+The decorative colored sugar sprinkle also goes by sugar glitter and is commonly used on cookies and other baked goods.
 Ever since we discovered sugar, we’ve been putting it everywhere – and it tastes just as good on the outside of a treat as the inside.
-The sparkling variety is a fine, sand-like grain that reflects light and comes in a dazzling variety of colors.
 It’s basically delicious sugar glitter.

-Named after the old French for “without equal,” these tiny sugar spheres also come in a jumbo size.
+Named after the old French for “without equal,” these tiny sugar balls are used to decorate cookies, cakes, and other baked goods.
 The most popular kind of nonpareil color is a mix of white and bright primary colors.
 The MVP of the sprinkles team, they’re popular enough that there is a candy named after them covered in – yep, you guessed it – nonpareils.

-Ditto everything above, but with coarser, polished crystals that reflect even more light.
-Great on buttery cookies or sweet breads.
+Sparkling sugar is a coarse, polished crystal sugar that reflects even more light.
+These sprinkles are great on buttery cookies or sweet breads.

 Switching up the jeans for a little black dress?
 For a fancier cake topping, sugar pearls are the perfect choice.
-Their opalescent sheen adds a certain flair to your decorated treats.
+These sprinkles have an opalescent sheen adds a certain flair to your decorated treats.
 Gold, silver and black sugar pearls are especially dramatic and luxurious-looking on wedding cakes, anniversary cupcakes or graduation sweets.

 Whether cut dough (soft and papery looking) or dextrose-based (harder and shiny), the sky is the limit with shaped candy sprinkles.
 There’s a universe of shapes and colors you can use to match your theme or jazz up anything from hot chocolate to a simple iced cake.
 Feeling adventurous?
 Make your own mix by tossing some shaped sprinkles, nonpareils and pearls in a bag.